 The allure of a great movie soundtrack lies in its ability to become an integral part of the film’s legacy.
 It can create an immersive experience that transports us to specific moments in a scene or evoke emotions that are tied to the story.
 A memorable theme or melody can become synonymous with the characters and the story they inhabit, etching its way into popular culture.
-These scores are sometimes as iconic as the movie they accompany, and tribute concerts celebrating famous soundtracks are now more popular than ever before.

 “I think it’s great to see that there is such a connection to film music and the way people react or connect to a character or scene.” – Ramin Djawadi